Hooray for Freedom! Webinars on the Legal and Ethical Foundations of Library Practice

 Privacy, confidentiality, and intellectual freedom are core values of librarianship that are easy to agree with, but difficult to implement.
-Hooray for Freedom! will help you assess your professional practice, give you the legal and ethical context to support democracy in your library, and help you identify practical ways to implement improvements.
+Hooray for Freedom! helps you assess your professional practice, gives you the legal and ethical context to support democracy in your library, and helps you identify practical ways to implement improvements.

 - Gain familiarity with the legal undergirding of intellectual freedom in libraries.

 - Recognize methods that help shrink the gap between ethics and practice for libraries of any size.